 Research topic: Product Development and Supply Chain

-Sam’s internship used a process design framework to integrate Voice of the Customer data into the supply chain design for future products (yet to be announced) that will be used to help those with diabetes.
-His project used three key tools: network optimization to create a seven-year supply chain network road map, a system dynamics causal loop framework, and a financial model to assess incremental costs/revenues.
+Sam’s internship used a process design framework to integrate Voice of the Customer data into the design for future products that will be used to help those with diabetes.
+He created a seven-year supply chain network road map, a system dynamics causal loop framework, and a financial model to assess incremental costs/revenues.

 Kevin McKenney (LGO ’05)